almerino/arcads/README.md

 - Translate system to put in place
 - Better token naming
 - Missing email/login in menu for mobile
-- verify-email should be real svg
+- verify-email should be a real svg
 - Email color is different on sign in/sign up
 - Link on the arcads icon ?
 - Design of sign in/sign up seems to be inverted
 - I defaulted the video to muted as modern browsers block the autoplay of videos if videos are not muted
-- I avoided form action as it seems too early and might be a bit immature (only available with next but not with tests unless using react canary)